rikardoroa/AWS_PIPELINE_SNOWFLAKE/README.md

 # AWS Snowflake Pipeline for Fire Incidents Data Capture

+## Project Description

+### 1. Project Features

+This project uses several AWS Services and Snowflake as Datawarehouse to capture incremental data from https://data.sfgov.org/Public-Safety/Fire-Incidents/wr8u-xric/about_data, the final output is a materialized view from a permanent table, that will be the primary object to create the several necessary dimensions.

 ## AWS CLI Installation and Bucket Configuration for Terraform

 ### 1. AWS CLI Installation